laudep/react-project-bookshelf/README.md

 ## Using the application

-- Books are sorted into different categories, each of which are displayed on a different 'shelf'
+- Books are sorted into different categories, each of which are displayed on a different 'shelf'.

-- Click on the button on the book cover to change a book's category or remove a book from the list
+- Click on the button on the book cover to change a book's category or remove a book from the list.
   ![Change shelf screenshot](screenshots/change_shelf.png "Change shelf sceenshot")

 - To add new books click the button on the bottom right of the page.